tracelabs/tlosint-vm/README.md

 # Maintainer Notes

-TraceLabs currently needs a maintainer and staff will not be adding anything to this repository unilaterally.
+This repository is maintained by Trace Labs staff.

 PRs are always welcome.
-We ask that you PR in to the Dev branch.
+We do, however, ask that you PR in to the Dev branch.

 If you want to recommend a tool to add to the VM, report a bug, or have any issues, feedback, or questions about the VM, please [open an issue](https://github.com/tracelabs/tlosint-vm/issues/new/choose).